faganihajizada/py-alarm/README.md

 ### Simple python application that plays random youtube video from the provided list by user.

-#### The python script rquires "Hour" and "Minute" values from the user.
+#### The python script requires "Hour" and "Minute" values from the user.

 Usage example: